-- MOST ERGONOMIC: Orbit 58995 Pro Flo 14” Wand with Thumb Control
+- MOST ERGONOMIC: Orbit 14″ Pro Flo 7-Pattern Watering Wand

 What to Consider When Choosing the Best Watering Wand

-Handles come in plastic or metal and can feature ergonomic designs and nonslip rubber grips.
+The handles on watering wands come in plastic or metal and can feature ergonomic designs and nonslip rubber grips.

 Weight and Shaft Length

 Watering wands range from 10 inches to upward of 40 inches long.
-It is best to choose a length based on the size of the space and your needs.
+It is best to choose a length based on the size of the space and a gardener’s needs.
 A short wand should do just fine for watering planters on a small balcony, whereas a long wand is better for watering low roots or hanging baskets.
 To water hard-to-reach plants, consider a wand with a telescoping handle or an extension option.
 These allow the user to adjust the length of the shaft for a variety of jobs.

 Curved Shaft vs. Adjustable Head